 - all representations received may be considered

-- a variable maintenance fee is payable upon grant depending upon the size and locaton of the object or structure.
+- a variable maintenance fee is payable upon grant depending upon the size and location of the object or structure

-More information can be found at Cambridgeshire County Council.
+More information can be found at Cambridgeshire County Council (external link)

 Business and Planning Act 2020 - Pavement Licence

 - It is also a temporary permission created as a specific response to the Covid 19 pandemic.
-All permissions granted under this legislation will currently cease to exist on 30 September 2021.
+The legislation has been extended by 12 months, and will now cease to exist on 30 September 2024

-- Decisions must be made by the Council by the end of the 7th day commencing the day after the consultaiton period ends.
+- Decisions must be made by the Council by the end of the 7th day commencing the day after the consultation period ends

 Pavement Licence Conditions